CSHong9/cshong9.github.io/_portfolio/web_search.md

 Figure 2.
 Correlation between racial composition and Google search.
 Sources: Google Trends and IPUMS USA, University of Minnesota, www.ipums.org.

-Political climate may also shape people’s perception of COVID-19 risk.
+Political climate also shapes people’s perception of COVID-19 risk.
 Figure 3. illustrates how state-level political ideology correlates with online search.
 Compared to hand washing, face masks and social distancing are strongly negatively correlated with the proportion of conservative ideology in a state.
 That is, the more the residents hold conservative ideology, the less they search for keywords that include face masks and social distancing.

 <img src='/images/plot_ideology.png' width='80%' height='80%'>